raymondpee/demo.cloud.aws.app/protocols/kafka/README.md

 # Kafka example
 This section is a very simple kafka example which simulates the JSON payload being transferred between producer and consumer in specific topic

+Kafka is designed for real-time event streaming and data pipeline applications.
+It allows for the efficient and reliable streaming of data from various sources and systems in real-time.
+Kafka's distributed architecture and high throughput make it suitable for scenarios where low-latency, high-volume data ingestion and processing are critical.

 ## How to install
 Run the pip install on the requirements.txt to include all the necessary components
 ```